roseengineering/bluesoapysuite/README.md

 stream and write the result to a file as either a wav sound file or a raw file.

-There is no TCP/network server port provided to monitor the stream.
-Only a peak dBFS reading is sent to the MQTT queue.
+A TCP/network server is also provided for listening to the stream.
+In addition a peak dBFS reading is sent to the MQTT queue.
 This way the radio levels can be checked and the gain of the radio adjusted using the radio's MQTT control (topic) channel.